 Master of Education

-Students will study a combination of modules that enable them to analyse, develop and share their own practice, building a portfolio of evidence and conducting in-depth action research investigating an area of their own choice.
+Students study a combination of modules that enable them to analyse, develop and share their own music education practice, building a portfolio of evidence and conducting in-depth action research investigating an area of their own choice.

-The programme will be available part-time over a period of two to four years and is designed to fit around a professional musician's portfolio of other commitments.
+The programme is available part-time over a period of two to four years and is designed to fit around a professional musician's portfolio of other commitments.
 On a case-by-case basis, a one-year full-time route is also available, subject to approval by the Programme Leader.
 Students requiring a Student visa to study in the UK must select the one year option.

 The study block dates for students beginning their studies in 2023 are as follows: